 Fortunately, since this describes the vast majority of Little House fans I’ve met in my lifetime, I expect we’re in for a fun time.

-A special thank-you to my little test group of readers for their up-front input and encouragement.
-And most importantly, thanks to my family, who will join me at times, for sharing the Little House love and indulging me in yet another of my weird obsessions.
-I’m a lucky man.
+A special thank-you to my little test group of readers – Adine, Angie, Carter, Cecilia, Jenny, Kristin, Mike, Mike, Nolen, Rachel, Ruby, Shannon, Susie and Tracy – for their input and encouragement.
+And most importantly, thanks to my family, who will join me most times, for sharing the Little House love and indulging me in yet another of my weird obsessions.
+I’m a lucky person.

 Well, wish me luck.
 Here we go.